IsThisHarsh/HDWallet/README.md

 ## Technologies Used

 - **Frontend**: Developed using modern web technologies to ensure responsiveness and compatibility across various devices.
-- **Backend**: Built with Node.js, leveraging WebSocket for efficient real-time communication.
+- **Backend**: Built with Node.js, leveraging http connection for efficient communication.

 ## Prerequisites